SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointment/GetAssociateFullName.md

 # String GetAssociateFullName()

-The owner of the appointment - the associate whose diary/checklist the appointment is in.
+The owner of the appointment* the associate whose diary/checklist the appointment is in.

 **Returns:** String